Initially graduated in architecture Julia Los and Joana Krawczyk ⎯ a Polish duo ⎯ redefine the garment’s structure through the dark theorem of Klekko.

-Joanna: At the beginning we were just sooo excited to work on our own label that we did not know or realize how difficult it could be.
+Joanna: At the beginning we were just so excited to work on our own label that we did not know or realise how difficult it could be.

 Julia: To be honest with you – we made many stupid mistakes.
 We did not know how to make any business plan or manage our finances.
 I admit it might sounds crazy but luckily it all went well.

 Joanna: Probably because we also did not know the consequences of all that.
 We were just so happy and so excited about what we were doing we did not see any obstacles.

 You design clothes together.
 What do you do to always be on the same wavelength?

 Julia: No, we are not always on the same wavelength.
 I can’t actually imagine that.
 It would not have worked but I don’t know, to be honest, how it is with us.

 Joanna: What helps and connects us is common aesthetics, although we have different opinions while designing.
 It is great because it forces us to discussion.
 And we trust each other.
 There will be always one of us saying ‘oke, let’s do it your way’.
 We don’t have impression we have to choose between something good or bad, it is rather choice between good and better.

 Among the emergence of the new designers what differentiates Klekko from other brands?

 Julia: To be honest, I am not sure.
 We are focused to do our job as good as we can and don’t think what others do.
 We don’t try to be different or compare our work with another designers.
 Everything comes from us and is never secondary.